spikedoanz/spikedoanz.github.io/content/anime-reviews.md

 ---
 Katanagatari is, in many ways, Nishio Isshin-lite.

-The story is much more straight forward (maybe too straight forward, since they manage to spoil the goddamn thing at the end of every previous episode), the characters a lot more transparent, and the themes a lot more sharp.
+The story is much more straight forward, the characters a lot more transparent, and the themes a lot more pronounced.
+The story is about collecting 12 swords.
+The title, 刀語(katana gatari), literally just means 'sword-story.'

-It's honestly a more interesting work meta-contextually than it is textually.
+It's so straightfoward that maybe it's honestly a more interesting work meta-contextually than it is textually.
 Much of the fun comes from it playing with your expectations, then slyly making fun of you for having been played, and then you playing along anyway because _WHO_ spoils a major plot beat out of nowhere like 5 times, then has the absolute gall and confidence to still make the spoiled episode just as good anyway.

 Fun on first watch, and I suspect it'll be just as fun on rewatch.